Asabeneh/JavaScript-for-Everyone/readMe.md

 1. Declare an *empty* array;
 1. Declare an array with more than 5 number of items
 1. Find the length of your array
+1. Get the first item, the middle item and the last item of the array
 1. Declare an array called *mixedDataTypes*,put different data types and in your array and the array size should be greater than 5
 1. Declare an array  variable name itCompanies and assign initial values Facebook, Google, Microsoft, Apple, IBM, Oracle and Amazon.
 1. Print the array using *console.log()*
 1. Print the number of companies in the array
+1. Print the first company, middle and last company
 1. Print out each company
 1. Change companies to uppercase and print them out
 1. Print the array like as a sentence: Facebook, Google, Microsoft, Apple, IBM,Oracle and Amazon are big IT companies.
+1. Check if a certain company exists in the itCompanies array.
+If it exist return the company else return a company is *not found*.
+1. Filter out companies which have more than two 'o' without the filter method
 1. Sort the array using *sort()* method
+1. Reverse the array without *reverse* method
 1. Reverse the array using *reverse()* method
 1. Slice out the first 3 companies from the array
 1. Slice out the last 3 companies from the array